CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week3_Notes.md

 undo very quickly.
 And you don't have to mess with oil.
 Cuz' learning how they use real oil to paint is a trick on its own.
-I'm just playing with a very simple shape, you wanna start with a bigger brush.
+I'm **just playing with a very simple shape, you wanna start with a bigger brush**.
 I wanna start with a very simple idea my head.
 What do I want this player to do?
 So I'm trying to think of scenario, okay.
 Maybe he's already in a dance pose, rather than a T-Pose.
-When you make a character,
+**When you make a character,
-it's much better to have the character doing what it wanted to do.
+it's much better to have the character doing what it wanted to do**.

-Then just put him into a straight T-Pose.
+Then just put him into a **straight T-Pose**.
 T-Pose is like a very standard staying in 3D animation, you have a character, you put the arm out and you put the leg down like that.
 That's a T-Pose.